PMI-ACP Certification

 • "detach", "digress" — breaking with tradition — detachment from the illusions of self

 • "leave", "separate" — transcendence — there are no techniques or proverbs.
 All moves are natural.
-Becoming one with spirit alone without clinging to forms; transcending the physical
+Becoming one with a spirit alone without clinging to forms; transcending the physical

 • Scrum